w3c/wai-intro-atag/content/social-media.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        When content refreshes too fast, I have problems to keep up-to-date.
+        When content refreshes too fast, I have problems keeping up-to-date.
+It is difficult for me to manage new comments.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
         I can decide when to have new content appear.
-This way I can read at my own pace and use tools to read content aloud if needed.
+This way I can read at my own pace, use tools to read content aloud if needed, and make sure I'm reacting and responding to my followers when I need to.
       </q></span></p>
     </li>
   </ul>